hubotio/hubot/README.md

 Below is an example of requiring hubot to extend `Adapter` and exporting a `use` function that will be used to load your adapter when used.

+You will also have access to a `@robot.logger` instance which you can use for logging.
+Check out [log.js](https://github.com/visionmedia/log.js) for more information about the logging library used in hubot.

 ```coffeescript

 Robot   = require("hubot").robot()